kevinAlbs/c-bootstrap/README.developer.md

+Develop with `-Werror`.
+Do not require consumers to build with `-Werror`.

+Rationale: Be strict on development, lenient on consumption.
+This may improve portability on untested compilers or environments.

+---

 Use `#include <...>` instead of `#include "..."`, even within internal files.

 Rationale: will use consistent search paths.
 The consistent use of `<>` also ensures include directories are being specified correctly via the build system, rather than bypassing valid include directory specifications through relative path lookup.